 There are many ways to measure the results of projects.
-Reference the instructions earlier in these guidelines for additional details.
+Reference the instructions earlier in these guidelines for additional details, it is on page 9.

 Organization Grants - Project Budget Tips

 Round all amounts to the nearest dollar.
 Applications should present the total projected project cost.